-- Set goals: It is very important to set goals.
-They don’t have to be these big, long term, multi-step, very complicated goals.
-They just need to be something as simple as finishing an assignment or studying a specific amount of time for that upcoming test.
-You need to make sure that these goals are specific and that you set up objectives in order to reach them.
+Set goals: It is very important to set goals.
+They don’t have to be these big, long-term, multi-step, complicated goals.
+They just need to be something as simple as finishing an assignment or studying a specific amount of time for an upcoming test.
+You need to make sure these goals are specific and that you set up objectives in order to reach them.

 Don’t overload yourself: This is probably one of the most crucial steps in getting out of the dip.
 If you look at the huge list of assignments and upcoming tests that you may have then you will feel very overwhelmed.
 You will not know where to start and then you have three options: not start anything and put it off more because you don’t think there is any way that you will get it done on time, just dive in and start on something at random, or you can break the assignments up into smaller, more manageable portions.
 When you break them up it makes the tasks seem much easier and it gives you a place to begin.
 Overloading yourself with trying to do all of it at once will just cause you to get more stressed out and make you more likely to quit.

 Give yourself rewards: Once you accomplish the goals that you set, give yourself a break.
 Make sure that you reward yourself for all of the hard work that you did.
 This will make you feel good about yourself and put you in the mindset to accomplish even more.